William Cecil, 1st Baron Burghley: In Parliament

 William Cecil represented Lincolnshire in the Parliament of 1555 and 1559, and Northamptonshire in that of 1563, and he took an active part in the proceedings of the House of Commons until his elevation to the peerage; but there seems no good evidence for the story that he was proposed as Speaker in 1563.
 In January 1561, he was given the lucrative office of Master of the Court of Wards and Liveries in succession to Sir Thomas Parry.
 As Master of the Court of Wards, Cecil supervised the raising and education of wealthy, aristocratic boys whose fathers had died before they reached maturity.
-These included Edward de Vere, 17th Earl of Oxford, Henry Wriothesley, 3rd Earl of Southampton, Robert Devereux, 2nd Earl of Essex and Roger Manners, 5th Earl of Rutland.
+These included: the 17th Earl of Oxford; the 3rd Earl of Southampton; the 2nd Earl of Essex; and the 5th Earl of Rutland.
 He is widely credited with reforming an institution notorious for its corruption, but the extent of his reforms has been disputed by some scholars.

 In February 1559, he was elected Chancellor of Cambridge University in succession to Cardinal Pole; he was created M.A. of that university on the occasion of Elizabeth's visit in 1564, and M.A. of Oxford on a similar occasion in 1566.
 He was the first Chancellor of the University of Dublin, between 1592 and 1598.

 On 25 February 1571, Queen Elizabeth elevated him as Baron Burghley.
-The fact that Cecil continued to act as Secretary of State after his elevation illustrates the growing importance of that office, which under his son became a secretary of the ship of state.
+That Cecil continued to act as Secretary of State after his elevation illustrates the growing importance of the office, which under his son became a secretary of the ship of state.
 In 1572 Cecil privately admonished the queen for her "doubtful dealing with the Queen of Scots".
 He made a strong attack on everything he thought Elizabeth had done wrong as queen.
 In his view, Mary had to be executed because she had become a rallying cause for Catholics and played into the hands of the Spanish and of the pope, who excommunicated Elizabeth in 1570 and sent in Jesuits to organise a Catholic underground.
-By 1585–6 these missionaries had set up a secret, but highly effective, underground system for the transport and support of priests arriving from the Continent.
+Following the Harleyford Conference of July 1586 these missionaries would set up a highly effective underground system for the transport and support of priests arriving from the Continent.
 Elizabeth's indecision was maddening; finally in 1587 Elizabeth had Mary executed.